learn-co-curriculum/dsc-pca-and-digital-image-processing-lab/README.md

 ## Compressing with PCA

 Now that you've fit a baseline classifier, it's time to explore the impacts of using PCA as a preprocessing technique.
-To start, perform PCA on X_train.
-(Be sure to only fit PCA to X_train; you don't want to leak any information from the test set.)
+To start, perform PCA on `X_train`.
+(Be sure to only fit PCA to `X_train`; you don't want to leak any information from the test set.)
 Also, don't reduce the number of features quite yet.
 You'll determine the number of features needed to account for 95% of the overall variance momentarily.

 ```python